libersoft-org/yellow-documentation/FAQ.md

 ## Is Yellow Client backward compatible with classic e-mail protocols (SMTP, IMAP, POP3)?

-Right now it is not backward compatible yet, but this feature will be added in future to Yellow Client.
+Right now it is not backward compatible yet, but this feature can be added as a module in Yellow Client.

 ## Why is decentralization and distribution important?